 Super Trucks first ran as the premier division starting in 1998.
 Tim Neal won the first championship and went on to win again in 1999.
 Two-time National Crown winner Joe Beaver, was the only other repeat track champion when he won in 2000 and 2008.
 Super Truck racing was discontinued by Anderson Speedway after the 2008 season.
 In 2011, Late Models returned to Anderson Speedway as the premier division.

 CRS Super Truck Series has 13 races scheduled at 5 different tracks.
 The series has had over 30 drivers register for the 2018 racing season and 20 new trucks built or purchased throughout the off season.
-As the series continues to grow with sponsors and drivers.
+The series continues to grow with sponsors and drivers for the 2018 racing season.
 Anderson Speedway is excited to welcome CRS Super Trucks to the track as the season kick-off race.

 “CRS is excited to kick off our 2018 season at Anderson Speedway.
 A track that has hosted so many historical races and has such a rich history in short track racing.
 Anderson is a perfect fit for what the CRS series represents.
 CRS adds another great element to a track that works hard to please their fans with a wide diversity of racing entertainment.”
 Billy Strehle, President- CRS Trucks.